jsinger67/parol/book/src/SemanticActions.md

 }
 ```

+For C#, the same concept is generated as an interface and a base class.
+The interface is named
+`I<NameOfYourGrammar>Actions`, and the base class is named `<NameOfYourGrammar>Actions` with
+overridable methods for each non-terminal.

 The lifetime parameter `<'t>` can be left out if the types used don't hold references to the scanned
 text.
 This is automatically deduced.

-Eventually your grammar processing item implements this trait and can overwrite those functions of
+Your grammar processing item implements this trait and can override the functions it needs.
-the trait in which it is interested in.

-It doesn't need to implement all trait functions because the trait is created in a way where all of
-its functions have default implementations.
+It does not need to implement all trait functions, because all of them have default implementations.

 All semantic actions are generated for non-terminals of your input grammar, and are typed accordingly.